Religion in Taiwan: 20th century—Japanese rule

 Prince Hirohito visits Tainan Shinto Shrine (1923).

 In 1895, the Manchu government ceded Taiwan to Japan as part of the terms of surrender following the First Sino-Japanese War.
 During the fifty-one years of Japanese rule, governors enacted regulations to control the activities of "native religions".
 During a first period from 1895 to 1915, the Japanese adopted a laissez-faire policy towards native religions.
 During a second phase from 1915 to 1937, the government tried to vigorously regulate local religions.
-A third period, coinciding with the outbreak of hostilities between Japan and mainland China, saw the Japanese government start a "Japanisation movement" (皇民化運動, kōminka undō) that included a "temple-restructuring movement" (寺廟整理運動, jibyō seiri undō).
+A third period, coinciding with the outbreak of hostilities between Japan and China, saw the Japanese government start a "Japanisation movement" (皇民化運動, kōminka undō) that included a "temple-restructuring movement" (寺廟整理運動, jibyō seiri undō).

 During the Japanese period many indigenous groups were forced to practice Shintō, only a few (such as the Saisiyat people) were able to resist and maintain their traditions.
 Often this was done by convincing Japanese anthropologists to come to Taiwan and document religious traditions as legitimate cultural heritage however even the indigenous people allowed to keep some traditional ceremonies were still forced to pray at Shintō shrines.

 Buddhism, as a shared heritage of China and Japan, received better treatment than Chinese folk religion and Taoism.
 Some Taiwanese Buddhist groups cooperated with the Japanese government, and Japanese Buddhist sects sent missionaries to Taiwan and even worked with zhaijiao Buddhist groups.
 The total number of Japanese Buddhist groups that were introduced to Taiwan could be categorized into 14 sects under 8 schools.
 However, given the profound differences between Chinese and Japanese Buddhist traditions (among others, Japanese priests marry, eat meat and drink wine, all of which Chinese monks abstain from), the "Japanisation" of Chinese Buddhism was resisted by Taiwanese Buddhist communities.
 During the same period, most Taiwanese Buddhist temples came to affiliate with one of four central temples, called "Four Holy Mountains" (台灣四大名山).

 In 1915, Japanese religious policies in Taiwan changed after the "Xilai Hermitage incident".
-The hermitage was a zhaijiao Buddhist hall where the follower Yu Qingfang (余清芳) started an anti-Japanese uprising, in which many other folk religious and Taoist sects took part.
+The hermitage was a zhaijiao Buddhist hall where the follower Yu Qingfang (余清芳) started an anti-Japanese rebellion, in which many other folk religious and Taoist sects took part.
 The Japanese government discovered the plot and Yu Qingfang was executed in a speedy trial together with ninety-four other followers.

 After the incident, the Japanese government became suspicious of what it called Taiwan's "old religious customs" (kyūkan shūkyō).
 The government began to investigate, register and regulate local temples, and it created islandwide Buddhist religious associations—into which even zhaijiao Buddhist groups were enrolled—whose charters recommended loyalty to the government.